NVIDIA/Deep-Learning-Accelerator-SW/samples/cuDLA/cuDLALayerwiseStatsStandalone/README.md

 ## Description

-This sample is used to provide layerwise statistics to the application in [cuDLA standalone mode](https://docs.nvidia.com/cuda/cuda-for-tegra-appnote/index.html#memory-model) where DLA is programmed without using CUDA.
+This sample is used to provide layerwise statistics to the application in [cuDLA standalone mode](https://docs.nvidia.com/cuda/cuda-for-tegra-appnote/index.html#memory-model) wherein CUDA is used to run inference on DLA.

 * Sample output:
   <pre><code>./cuDLALayerwiseStatsStandalone model_loadable.bin 1152 1 standalone1
   cat standalone11.csv